 Advanced Orthopedics & Joint Replacement Centre

 Medicover Advanced Bone and Joint Institute aims to provide world class based treatment for various orthopedic disorders and sports injuries.
-We have a team of highly skilled and dedicated orthopaedic surgeons who have been trained globally; the team is led by Dr Krishna Kiran Eachempati is a prominent orthopedic surgeon in Hyderabad, practicing at Medicover Hospitals.
-He has robust experience and further specializes in computer navigated Total Knee and Hip Replacement Surgery in India.
+Our expert team is led by Dr Krishna Kiran Eachempati is a prominent orthopedic surgeon in Hyderabad.
+He further specializes in computer navigated Total Knee and Hip Replacement Surgeries.

-There is a dedicated team of musculo-skeletal anaesthesiologists that provides excellent pre, intra and post-operative care.
-Our team of doctors is supported by highly experienced physiotherapists and occupational therapist that provide out-patient, inpatient as well as domiciliary care to the patients.
+Our dedicated team of musculo-skeletal anaesthesiologists provide excellent pre, intra and post-operative care supported by highly experienced physiotherapists and occupational therapist that provide out-patient, inpatient as well as domiciliary care to the patients.

 - Partial knee replacement: In partial knee replacement, only one side of the knee joint is replaced.